Tibetans could face up to eight years in prison for sharing a range of information and news on WeChat.

 Activities deemed illegal include sharing sensitive political information, believing and sharing rumours, sharing news about Taiwan, Macao and Hong Kong before officially reported by state media, and participating in democratic activity like canvassing.

-The message called for stronger monitoring and management of WeChat groups, warning citizens that groups with ten or more members are under constant surveillance and users shouldn't risk sharing sensitive content in them.
+The message, broardcast in both Tibetan and Chinese called for stronger monitoring and management of WeChat groups, warning citizens that groups with ten or more members are under constant surveillance and users shouldn't risk sharing sensitive content in them.

 Publication of illegal material could mean a prison sentence of between one and eight years, the notice said.